FatehAK/Navidash/README.md

 * Get place info such as address, phone, rating, photos and even reviews.
 * Use the nearest Streetview to checkout the surroundings.
 * Calculate the distance and time to reach the place.
-* Get directions to your chosen place.
+* Get directions to your chosen place from your home.
 * Fully responsive to be used on mobile devices as well.

 ### Local Development